groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-11-29-manipulate-metadata-properties-in-documents-groupdocs-metadata-net-api/index.md

 url: /2019/11/29/manipulate-metadata-properties-in-documents-groupdocs-metadata-net-api/
 author: 'Usman Aziz'
 summary: ''
-tags: ['API', 'document properties', 'dotnet', 'Metadata', 'metadata management']
+tags: ['API', 'document properties', 'dotnet', 'Metadata', 'metadata management', 'GroupDocs.Metadata for .NET Releases']
-categories: ['GroupDocs.Metadata for .NET Releases', 'GroupDocs.Metadata Product Family']
+categories: ['GroupDocs.Metadata Product Family']
 ---

 We have a major update for our customers who are using our **metadata manipulation API** - [GroupDocs.Metadata for .NET](https://products.groupdocs.com/metadata/net).
 We have revamped the architecture of the API to improve and simplify the process of reading, updating, searching or removing the metadata properties from the documents.
 So let's take a tour of version 19.11.